Convergence and divergence of Kleinian punctured torus groups: Conditions for convergence and divergence

 \begin{thm}[Ohshika] Let $x_\fty \in \hR \sm \hQ$ and suppose that a sequence $(x_n,y_n) \in \HHD$ converges to $(x_\fty,x_\fty) \in \Delta$ as $n \to \fty$.
 Then the sequence $Q(x_n,y_n)$ diverges in $\D$. \end{thm}

-Thus, in what follows, we concentrate our attention to the case where $x_\fty=y_\fty \in \hQ$.
+Thus, in what follows, we concentrate our attention to the case of $x_\fty=y_\fty \in \hQ$.
 By changing bases of $\pi_1(S)$ if necessary, we may always assume that $x_\fty=y_\fty=\fty \in \hQ$.
 Recall that $[\alpha]$ is the simple closed curve on $S$ corresponding to $\fty \in \hQ$, and that $\tau \in \Mod(S)$ denotes the Dehn twist around $[\alpha]$.
-It was first shown by Anderson and Canary \cite{AC} (see also \cite{Mc1}) that there exist exotically convergent sequences:
+It was first shown by McMullen \cite{Mc1} by using the method of Anderson and Canary \cite{AC} that there exist exotically convergent sequences: